 - More than half of pregnancy-related deaths occur in the 12-month postpartum period.
-For every person who dies from pregnancy-related causes, another 70 suffer from severe physical illness or disability, including behavioral health conditions. - Postpartum care addresses a range of important health needs, including recovery from pregnancy-related complications, management of chronic health conditions and access to family planning and mental health services. - In Massachusetts, about 10 percent of individuals who have given birth do not attend a postpartum health care visit.
-Barriers to accessing care include lack of insurance, time constraints, uncoordinated care and transportation challenges. - Maternal and early childhood home visiting programs can provide critical supports for birthing people and their families during the postpartum period. - Welcome Family, a postpartum home visiting program administered by the Department of Public Health (DPH), is available to all caregivers with newborns in Boston, Lowell, Fall River, Holyoke and Springfield.
+For every person who dies from pregnancy-related causes, another 70 suffer from severe physical illness or disability, including behavioral health conditions. - Postpartum care addresses range of important health needs, including recovery from childbirth and pregnancy complications, management of chronic health conditions and access to family planning and mental health services. - In Massachusetts, about 10 percent of individuals who have given birth do not attend a postpartum health care visit.
+People with limited resources have even lower rates of postpartum visits, which contribute to considerable racial and ethnic disparities.
+Barriers to accessing care include lack of insurance, time constraints, uncoordinated care and transportation challenges. - Maternal and early childhood home visiting programs can provide critical supports for birthing people and their families during the postpartum period and help improve maternal and child health outcomes, prevent child abuse and neglect, support positive parenting and promote child development. - Welcome Family is a voluntary "light touch" universal postpartum home visiting program administered by the Department of Public Health (DPH) in Boston, Lowell, Fall River, Holyoke and Springfield.
 Funding limitations have prevented statewide expansion.
-The program provides a one-time nurse home visit, referrals and a follow-up visit.
-Program participants are more likely to be referred to Early Intervention and other evidence-based home visiting programs, and less likely to use emergency medical care for child injuries 1-2 years after birth.
+The program provides a one-time nurse home visit to caregivers with newborns, referrals to additional resources, and a follow up visit.
+Program participants were more likely to be referred to Early Intervention and longer-term home visiting programs, and children were less likely to use emergency medical care for injuries 1-2 years after birth.